MooersLab/talon-voice-quiz.el/README.md

 ## Operation

-Invoke a question in the minibuffer with `M-x category/q_NNN` where NNN is the quiz number between 1 and 603.
+Invoke a question in the minibuffer with `M-x category/q_NNN` where NNN is the quiz number between 1 and 601.
+Run `M-x list-qvoice-categories` to display a list of categories.